athofficial/docs.atheios.org/docs/gamedev_modules.md

 In order for the code to work You need to register as a game developer at: https://portal.atheios.org
-After game creation on the portal, You will get a game token an game secret, which You need to use to initialize the Atheios moduke in construct.
+After game creation on the portal, You will get a game token an game secret, which You need to use to initialize the Atheios module in construct.